SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims on Behalf of Investors of New Oriental Education and Technology Group Inc. - EDU

 NEW YORK, Feb.
-22, 2022 (GLOBE NEWSWIRE) -- Pomerantz LLP is investigating claims on behalf of investors of New Oriental Education and Technology Group Inc. (“New Oriental” or the “Company”) (: EDU).
+28, 2022 /PRNewswire/ -- Pomerantz LLP is investigating claims on behalf of investors of New Oriental Education and Technology Group Inc. ("New Oriental" or the "Company") (NYSE: EDU).
 Such investors are advised to contact Robert S. Willoughby at [email protected] or 888-476-6529, ext.
 7980.

 The investigation concerns whether New Oriental and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.